peterhinch/micropython-tft-gui/README.md

  * ``initial_icon`` Default 0.
 The index of the initial icon to be displayed.

 Methods:
- * ``choose`` Mandatory argument: index of an icon.
+ * ``icon`` Mandatory argument: index of an icon.
 Displays that icon.
  * ``value`` Optional argument ``val``.
 Range 0.0 to 1.0.
 If provided, selects the nearest icon and displays it.
 Always returns the control's current value.

 # Control Classes

 These classes provide touch-sensitive objects capable of both the display and entry of data.
 If the user moves the control, its value will change and an optional callback will be executed.
-If a thread alters a control's value, its appearance will change to reflect this.
+If another control's callback or a thread alters a control's value, its appearance will change to reflect this.

 Buttons and checkboxes are provided in two variants, one drawn using graphics primitives, and the other using icons.